Park Hoon-jung: Early career in game industry, comic, and transition to film screenwriting

-Debut as scriptwriter

-Park made his breakthrough as a screenwriter for writing the screenplays for Kim Jee-woon's film I Saw the Devil (2010) and Ryoo Seung-wan's film The Unjust (2010).
-The release of these two films in 2010 cemented the name of "Park Hoon-jung" in Chungmuro.
+Breakthrough as a film screenwriter

-"When Choi Min-shik first approached me with this project I was working on a different film, but it got delayed for a year and I thought I couldn’t just rest and do nothing.
+"When Choi Min-shik first approached me with this project I was working on a different film, but it got delayed for a year and I thought I couldn't just rest and do nothing.
 I needed a script because it would have taken too long to develop something new from scratch.
 So I was in a bit of a dilemma when exactly at this moment Choi, who plays the serial killer in the film, came to me with this script, and suddenly everything fell into place.

 When I first read the script it felt very new and powerful but at the same time it had a brutal and tough side to it, which got me interested..."